wkeeling/selenium-wire/README.rst

     The list of captured requests in chronological order.

 ``driver.last_request``
     Convenience attribute for retrieving the most recently captured request.
-This is also more efficient than using ``driver.requests[-1]``.
+This is more efficient than using ``driver.requests[-1]``.

 ``driver.wait_for_request(path, timeout=10)``
     This method will wait for a previous request with a specific URL to complete before continuing.
 The ``path`` attribute can be a regex that will be matched within the request URL.
 Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action.
 Also note that since ``path`` can be a regex, you must escape special characters such as question marks with a slash.
 A ``TimeoutException`` is raised if no match is found within the timeout period.